For Christ did not send me to baptize, but to preach the gospel, not in cleverness of speech, so that the cross of Christ would not be made void.

 2nd Corinthians 2:1-5 clarifies: “And when I came to you, brethren, I did not come with superiority of speech or of wisdom, proclaiming to you the testimony of God.
 For I determined to know nothing among you except Jesus Christ, and Him crucified.
 I was with you in weakness and in fear and in much trembling, and my message and my preaching were not in persuasive words of wisdom, but in demonstration of the Spirit and of power, so that your faith would not rest on the wisdom of men, but on the power of God.”

-In other words, men are converted solely by Irresistible Grace, which has nothing to do with whether Paul spoke in superiority of speech or in humble weakness, but wait!
-That undermines Paul’s point.
-If it didn’t matter how Paul spoke, then why did he say that it mattered?
+Getting back to the point at hand, if conversion is monergistic and irresistible, then how would it matter whether Paul spoke in superiority of speech vs. humble weakness?
+In other words, if there is an pre-emptive, irresistible regeneration, by which men are converted, then what does it matter how a person speaks?
+Could either method of speaking override an Irresistible Grace?
+Do Calvinists understand the meaning of the word “irresistible”?
+And yet, if it doesn’t matter, why does Paul say that it matters?
 Calvinists will often suggest that such things are merely the “means” of conversion, but yet, according to Calvinism, it really wouldn’t matter after all, since the alleged, means, comes after Irresistible Grace, thus making whatever “means” simply academic, at that point.
 Again, Calvinism cannot provide a logical answer.

 If Calvinism was true, how would any form of preaching render a unilateral regeneration as “void”?
 Whether Paul preaches in one way, or another, what difference would it make if they are given an alleged, Irresistible Grace?
 Paul’s concern for the right manner of preaching, in order not to nullify the Gospel (1st Corinthians 1:17), and his deep concern for his countrymen, the Jews, who were perishing (Romans 9:3; Romans 10:1), makes Calvinism logically incompatible with the Bible.